mmckegg/mutant/README.md

 ### Set

 Represents a collection like [Array](#Array) except without ordering or duplicate values.
+It is possible to assign a comparer function in the opts, to be used for determining uniqueness.

 additional methods:
 * `set.add(value)` add `value` to the set.